VoxelForge/VoxelForge/API.md

 ### Mobs
 * Mobs: `ENTITIES/vlc_mobs`

-VoxelCraft uses its own mobs framework, called “vlc_mobs”.
+VoxelForge uses its own mobs framework, called “vlc_mobs”.
 This is a fork of [mobs redo](https://codeberg.org/tenplus1/mobs_redo) by TenPlus1.

 You can add your own mobs, spawn eggs and spawning rules with this mod.
 API